Marcelo Méndez (volleyball)

 Marcelo Rodolfo Méndez (born 20 June 1964) is an Argentine professional volleyball coach and former player, playing as a middle blocker during his career.
-He currently serves as head coach for the Argentina national team and the Polish PlusLiga team, Jastrzębski Węgiel.
+He serves as head coach for Trentino Volley.

 Personal life

 Marcelo Méndez was born in Buenos Aires and began playing volleyball at the age of 12.
-He married his wife, María Livia, in 1988, and has two sons who are playing volleyball professionally, Nicolás and Juan.
+He married his wife, María Livia in 1988, and has two sons who are playing volleyball professionally, Nicolás and Juan.

 Career

 As a coach

 In 2004, Marcelo Méndez became an assistant coach of the Spanish team, CV Pòrtol, and the head coach of the same club in 2005.
 During his four-year work at the club, his team won three Spanish Champion titles, one Spanish Cup and three Supercups.
 On the international stage, the team led by Méndez managed to reach the final of the 2006 CEV Cup, losing there to Copra Berni Piacenza.

 From 2007 to 2008, he served as head coach for the Spain national team.